 The above, as shown in Google Maps is incorrect.
 The correct location of Golden Horizon is:

 It is just along Quirino Highway, fronting a vacant lot and is a few meters away from a Shell gas station.
 If you are coming from Commonwealth, turn left from from the LTO building, you will pass by a footbridge and the office shouldn’t be far from there.

-SECTION 123.
-Ban on Direct Hires. – No employer shall directly hire an Overseas Filipino Worker for overseas employment.
+No employer shall directly hire an overseas Filipino worker for overseas employment.
+The following, however, are exempted from the ban:

 a.
 Members of the diplomatic corps; b.
 International organizations; c.
-Heads of state and government officials with the rank of at least deputy minister; or d.
-Other employers as may be allowed by the Secretary of Labor and Employment, such as:
+Heads of state and government ofﬁcials with the rank of at least deputy minister; or d.
+Other employers as may be allowed by the Administration, such as:

-1. Those provided in (a), (b) and (c) who bear a lesser rank, if endorsed by the POLO, or Head of Mission in the absence of the POLO;
+Those provided in a., b., and c. above who bear a lesser rank, if endorsed by the Philippine Overseas Labor Office (POLO), or Head of Mission in the absence of the POLO;

-2. Professionals and skilled workers with duly executed/ authenticated contracts containing terms and conditions over and above the standards set by the POEA.
-The number of professional and skilled Overseas Filipino Workers hired for the first time by the employer shall not exceed five (5).
-For the purpose of determining the number, workers hired as a group shall be counted as one;
+Professionals and skilled workers with duly executed veriﬁed/authenticated contracts containing terms and conditions over and above the standards set by the POEA.
+The number of professionals and skilled OFWs hired for the first time by the employer shall not exceed five (5).
+For the purpose of determining the number, workers hired as a group shall be counted as one; or

 This means that if you do not qualify under any of the above conditions, you may need to seek the assistance of an agency to process your Overseas Employment Certificate or OEC.
 This way, the employment will no longer be technically considered as direct-hiring since it will go through an agency.